 ratio modification is you maintain the accuracy and burden capabilities of

-the higher ratio.
 The higher the primary rating the better the CT accuracy

 and burden rating.

 with a ratio of 100:5A, by adding 1 additive "Secondary

 Turn" the ratio

 modification is 105:5A.
 By adding one "Subtractive "Secondary Turn" the

 modification is 95:5A.
 Subtractive secondary turns are achieved by

 the window from the H1 side and out the H2 side.

 placing the X1 lead through the window fromH2

 there is only 1 primary turn each secondary turn modifies the ratio by 5